NatHERS Certificate & Assessment Services

 Yes!
 If your new dwelling doesn’t achieve the desired rating, Afogreen Build will guide modifications to improve energy efficiency.
 Here are some options to improve a rating:

 NatHERS assessments primarily apply to residential buildings, including houses and apartments, for new construction and major renovation while the existing scheme is being released.
-However, commercial buildings may require different energy rating frameworks.
+However, commercial buildings may require different energy rating frameworks, such as a JV3 assessment.

 There are currently four software tools in Australia that are accredited to assess compliance with the requirements of the National Construction Code: